mirabor/AIdvocatAR/README.md

 ```

-Run the following command to install the dependencies to the podfile.
+- install the dependencies to the podfile.
 ```bash
 pod install
 ```
-Finally, open the xcworkspace file using the Xcode.
-Connect your iphone to your MacBook and run the code :)
+- open the .xcworkspace file and run

-# Context

-# Content

-# How it's written
+# how it's written
-The front-end was implemented using SwiftUI, ARKit, MessageUI, and FocusEntity.
-The User Authentication and Cloud Stroge was developed using Google Firebase.
+swiftui, arkit, focusentity, realitykit